lucarin91/TosKer-lecture/slide.md

 ---

 ## Docker
-Docker containers wrap up the software and all their requirements: code, runtime, system tools, system libraries. <!-- .element: class="fragment" -->
+Docker containers wrap up the software and all the requirements: code, runtime, system tools, system libraries. <!-- .element: class="fragment" -->

-This guarantees that they will always run in all environment that support Docker. <!-- .element: class="fragment" -->
+This guarantees that the software always run in all environment that support Docker. <!-- .element: class="fragment" -->

 **Embed all the requirements inside a container!** <!-- .element: class="fragment" -->